proxors/azure-cloud-ops/README.md

-## Azure Cloud Operations
+## Cloud Ops Blog
-A public repo that contains various supplemental scripts and information for managing Cloud ops in Azure

-### What you'll find here

-Various Terraform and architecture guidances when dealing with various scenarios that I feel are best shared with the Azure Community.
+This site serves to help guide Azure Architects on their journey to Azure and share some lessons learned and what questions you should start asking.
 #### whoami?

-I'm an Azure Cloud Solution's Architect @microsoft.
+I'm an Azure Cloud Solution's Architect in @microsoft.

 ##### Disclaimer